Evernight/lazy-beancount/README.md

 # Setup (local env via conda)

-NOTE: this may be significantly simplified / packaged / streamlined, I'm just not sure what's the best way to do it yet
+NOTE: parts of this may be significantly simplified / packaged / streamlined, if you have specific suggestions, feel free to open a ticket.
+The Docker migration is an ongoing work, see below.

 First, clone this repository into your desired location